infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 	- In another group of 16 Romanian children adopted to Canada, 50%  were below the 5th percentile for weight and  44% were below the 5th percentile for height (Benoit et al., 1996).
 	- In the UK sample of Romanian adoptees, Rutter and the ERA Study Team (1998) reported that half of  the children had heights, weights, and head  circumferences below the 3 percentile.
 	- In several studies growth retardation in height has been shown to be associated with the length of time that children had spent in institutions
+- According to a paper on caregiving disruptions in CCIs and foster care settings[^12],profound growth failure is a hallmark of institutional care in early childhood.
+The current study demonstrates that a small number of caregiving disruptions within foster care, which adults may view as trivial and even routine, can have significant additional effects on child wellbeing.
+The stress of having to accommodate changing care environments alters normal developmental processes and changes outcome for the worse.
+	- Compared with the institutionalized group, the foster care group showed greater rates of growth for height, weight, and BMI from baseline to age 12 years.
+	- Increasing disruptions in the caregiving environment were related to decreasing rates of growth in height in foster care group and weight in institutionalized group and foster care group, but not BMI.

 ## Potential Causes
 - Children whose caregivers had not received any form of training on childcare practices were more likely to be underweight, wasted and stunted respectively.
 (Page 72)